isomerpages/gb-assist/pages/solutionrepo/solution1479.md

 ---
-title: Torque Multiplier
+title: Bristle Blaster / Cup Brush / Power Brush
 permalink: /productivity-solutions-grant/solutionrepo/solution1479
 ---

 #### Description

-The electrically powered torque multiplier is a compact and lightweight tool that provides repeatable precision when tightening bolts.
-The torque and angle settings are determined on the display which enables a convenient way of controlling the tool.
+The bristle blaster/ cup brush/ power brush is a handheld tool that is used for surface preparation to effectively remove corrosion and coatings.
+The bristle wire tips are heat-treated to promote corrosion removal capability and prepare surface roughness up to 120µm.
 Time is also saved during operation.

 #### Details of Solution